YueZhang822/Python-Projects/Blackjack/README.md

 # Simplified Blackjack #

-This application is a simple version of the card game, Blackjack with a tkinter GUI.
+This application offers a simplified version of the popular card game, Blackjack, featuring a GUI built with tkinter.
+Designed for easy play and accessibility, this version pits the player against the dealer in a straightforward battle of card values, aiming to achieve the closest total to 21 without going over.

 ## Rules ##